vrimsha/School_District_Analysis/README.md

 Step 6.
 Calculate the passing rates using the "clean_student_data".

 <bk>Passing math count from the clean student data is 28,939 which is 74.76% compare to original passing math count 29,370 which is 74,98%.</bk>
-<bk>Passing reading count from the clean student data is 33,158. which  is 85.65% compare to original passing reading count 33610 which is 85.80%..</bk>
+<bk>Passing reading count from the clean student data is 33,158. which  is 85.65% compare to original passing reading count 33610 which is 85.80%.</bk>

-Overall passing percentage is 64.9% compare to the orogonal data 65.2%.
+Overall passing percentage is 64.9% compare to the oroiginal data 65.2%.
 The difference is 0.3%.

 As a result, the district summary with the clean student data did affect approx. on 0.3% on the data results.